kristianmandrup/auth-assistant/README.markdown

 ## Status

 The current version should work as is.
 The permission system can be integrated nicely with the *roles* gems (see below).
+Generators still need some work.

+Considering renaming this project to 'cream'.

 ## Session systems